emenzie/ericwriter/README.md

 # EricWriter

 A minimalist, distraction-free writing application.
+Add to it as you like!

+Shout out to The Future Sound of London for this track that got me into the zone: https://open.spotify.com/track/50a2fhUzn1EiQBDvbeS1H3?si=6270dfda0cdd445b

 Vibe coding FTW

-Shout out to The Future Sound of London for this track that got me into the zone: https://open.spotify.com/track/50a2fhUzn1EiQBDvbeS1H3?si=6270dfda0cdd445b

 ## 👨‍💻 Author